mCRL2org/mCRL2/doc/sphinx/user_manual/introduction.rst

 Apart from these visualisation tools, a powerful tool is :ref:`tool-ltsconvert` which can reduce an LTS modulo various equivalences.
 This often produces an LTS that is dramatically smaller than the original LTS, while important properties are maintained.
-The tool can also convert between various LTS file formats, some of which are textual, others binary.
+The tool can also convert between the various LTS file formats (.aut, .lts and .fsm).
+The .aut and .fsm formats are human readable, but do not contain the data and action declarations from the mcrl2 specificaton.
+The .fsm format extends the .aut format in that it contains state labels.
+The .lts format contains all the declarations from the mcrl2 file, and by default all state labels.
+The tool :ref:`tool-ltspbisim` can reduce probabilistic state spaces modulo strong bisimulation.

 An equally powerful tool is :ref:`tool-ltscompare` which can check whether two LTSs are behaviourally equivalent or similar using various notions of